router-protocol/router-chain-docs/docs/develop/asset-transfer-via-nitro/different-flows/transfer-usdc-with-instruction-via-circle.md

 ---
-title: Transfer of USDC with instructions via CCTP
+title: Transfer of USDC with Instructions via CCTP
 sidebar_position: 1
 ---

+Unlike the current crop of bridges, Nitro allows for the transfer of arbitrary instructions with the the transfer of USDC via Circle.
+In this approach, USDC is burnt on the source chain and minted on the destination chain, and an instruction is passed specifying what to do with the minted USDC.

 # Transfer USDC with Message via CCTP